 Symptoms: According to the Center for Disease Control (CDC), Zika fever illness is generally mild with a rash, fever and joint pain.
 People usually don’t get sick enough to go to the hospital, and they very rarely die of Zika.
 The Zika virus usually remains in the blood of an infected person for about a week but it can be found longer in some people.
 CDC researchers are examining a POSSIBLE link between the virus and unborn babies exposed during pregnancy.

 Prevention: The Zika virus is a mosquito-borne illness and it is recommended to drain standing water, cover skin with repellent and clothing, cover windows with screens, and take other basic actions to help control mosquitoes and prevent bites.
-The Florida Department of Heath has developed the following PSA video regarding "Drain and Cover" and preventing mosquito bites.

 Information on the Zika virus can also be found at the following websites: